Tired of using harsh chemicals to kill weeds in your yard? Learn how to make your own homemade weed killer with natural ingredients.

 You’ll want to get a lawn sprayer with a pump and wand on it.
 Trust me, it’ll make your life so much easier.
 I used one like this 2 Gallon Lawn Sprayer.
 Pour all of the ingredients into the sprayer and then shake it well to mix it up.
 Be sure that the lid is on tight before you go to town shaking it.
 The sprayers are great since you can pump it to pressurize the canister and then spray for several minutes before having to pump again.

 I applied the homemade weed killer spray on a Tuesday evening.
 The next day I checked to see how the weeds were doing and they didn’t look phased at all.
 It wasn’t until at least 48 hours later that I noticed a change and it really took about 72 hours to see a significant difference.
 The homemade weed and grass killer doesn’t work as fast as the commercial stuff but if you have patience it’s a good alternative and the benefits totally outweigh the hassle of waiting a few extra days.
 It was a cool overcast day when I applied it.
 From what I’ve read it works faster and possibly better if you apply it on a hot sunny day.
 I’ll definitely give that a try next time.

 - Pump Sprayer with Wand

 - 1 Tbsp Dish Soap

-Have you ever tried making your own weed killer?
-If so, what is your go to recipe?
+Have you ever tried making your own DIY weed and grass killer?
+If so, what is your go to natural weed killer recipe?